Sweet, fluffy, super moist, and chocolatey, this keto zucchini bread will make you love vegetables!

 Important Ingredient Notes

-- Flour – Almond flour is the best low carb flour for this keto zucchini bread, as it’s most similar in taste and texture to wheat flour.
+- Flour – Almond flour is the best keto flour for this keto zucchini bread, as it’s most similar in taste and texture to wheat flour.
 Be sure to purchase fine-grained almond flour for the most “flour-like” results.
 Bob’s Red Mill or Trader Joe’s brand are my faves.

 - Psyllium husk – This is what adds “fluff” to our low carb zucchini bread–without it, almond flour zucchini bread would be dense.
 I only recommend using NOW powdered psyllium husk, as other brands can turn your baked good a blue-ish purple.